Should I use hash links on my website?

 As a result, you might think that they will be perceived by search engines as circular references, the presence of which, especially in large numbers, is highly undesirable.
 This is one reason why anchors have a negative impact on SEO.

 But modern search engines are not so stupid – having found several links with the hash symbol (#) on one page, they consider only the first one as a regular link, and the rest are ignored.
 In addition, Search Engines know that anchors are used to facilitating user navigation.
+You can see it on Wikipedia.
 Therefore, if you use hash links on the pages of websites with a large amount of content, this can have a positive effect on the behaviour of visitors, making it much easier for them to find the right places in the “information sheet”.
 And, as you know, good behavioural factors are one of the main conditions for effective SEO promotion.

 The reason why Search Engines do not take into account everything that comes after the hash(#) is that if they perceived the URL with anchors as different links, the same page would be indexed under different addresses, which will result in duplication of content!
 It is, therefore, easier for search engines to ignore hash links than to index them and penalize websites that use anchors.